 More digital screen use and less time spent outdoors may be behind a recent rise in childhood myopia.
 The study, which analyzed data from 2015 through 2020, found a sharp rise in cases of myopia in 2020.
 The findings suggest that lifestyle changes during the coronavirus pandemic had a large impact.

 Fortunately, parents can encourage some simple habit changes to help reduce their child’s risk for myopia.

 First published in JAMA Ophthalmology, the study included data on more than 100,000 children aged 6 to 13 from Feicheng, China.
 Researchers from China and the U.S. used school vision screenings to learn how home confinement may affect children’s eyesight.

 Study shows concerning rise in childhood myopia

-In the study, the prevalence of myopia appeared to be about three times higher in 2020 than in other years for 6-year-olds, two times higher for 7-year-olds and 1.4 times higher for 8-year-olds.
-Substantial increases in myopia weren’t seen in children aged 9 to 13 years.
+The prevalence of myopia was about three times higher in 2020 than in other years for 6-year-olds.
+It was two times higher for 7-year-olds, and it was 1.4 times higher for 8-year-olds.
+Large increases in myopia weren’t seen in children aged 9 to 13 years.

 Children from age 6 to 8 “may be experiencing an important period for myopia development,” the study says.
 “Within this age window, the plasticity of myopia is high and myopia control may be easier.
 Beyond this age window, the plasticity of myopia is low and myopia is harder to control during environmental changes.”